 A site leader must be flexible when planning activities and must be physically fit because they often need to rely on physical strength.
 He/She must also be able to communicate well, as it is critical when it comes to performing their duties.
 More importantly, he/she must possess leadership skills to lead both large and small teams.
 The educational requirement of a site leader is a bachelor's degree in business or psychology, and in some cases, electrical engineering.
 A site leader's average annual salary is $65,587.

 There is more than meets the eye when it comes to being a site leader.
 For example, did you know that they make an average of $31.53 an hour?
 That's $65,587 a year!

 Between 2018 and 2028, the career is expected to grow 8% and produce 33,800 job opportunities across the U.S.

 There are certain skills that many site leaders have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed for recreation workers who generally work part time, such as camp counselors and activity specialists, certain qualities may be more important than education, leadership skills and communication skills.
+We discovered that a lot of resumes listed flexibility, physical strength and communication skills.

 Choosing the right major is always an important step when researching how to become a site leader.
-When we researched the most common majors for a site leader, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on site leader resumes include high school diploma degrees or associate degree degrees.
+When we researched the most common majors for a site leader, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on site leader resumes include master's degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become a site leader.
-In fact, many site leader jobs require experience in a role such as internship.
-Meanwhile, many site leaders also have previous career experience in roles such as team leader or volunteer.
+In fact, many site leader jobs require experience in a role such as volunteer.
+Meanwhile, many site leaders also have previous career experience in roles such as internship or team leader.